read time 7 minutes

 Embracing that process, running towards it instead of away, is what I call the rookie mindset.
 It's not about being new, but staying new: in how you think, question, build, and adapt.
 It's remaining open when the room wants to sound certain.

 So what does that actually look like in practice?
-These 4 traits anchor it:

 These aren't just traits, they're deliberate choices.